milani/Kode/README.md

 ## How to install?

-Please read install.md in kode/docs/
+This [page](https://github.com/milani/Kode/wiki/Installation-Guide) explains how to install Kode on your server.

 There is no build script now.
+But I plan to add a build script to smooth installation process.

+## Anything else?

+If you used this project, please add a link to your domain in [this page](https://github.com/milani/Kode/wiki/Who-uses-Kode).

 #### Notice